 - It is the applicant's responsibility to submit under the appropriate category.
 The Awards organisers will not move entries between categories even if they feel a different category is more appropriate, unless in exceptional circumstances.

 - The Awards’ organisers have the right to refuse applicants for a specific category if insufficient entries are received.
 Applicants will receive 3 working days’ notice to resubmit their application to an alternative category.

 - The Awards organisers will aim to provide generic feedback on unsuccessful applicants.
 However, due to the number of applications and sheer volume, this cannot be guaranteed and specific feedback cannot be provided.

-- Whilst not mandatory*, all finalists are encouraged to submit a short 2-minute animation.
-This can take the form of a video, vlog, infographics or other, as part of their commitment for dissemination to the wider sector. *Finalists of the International categories: Benefitting Society, Student Engagement and Sustainability Institution of the Year Award are required to complete this element as part of their entry.
+- Whilst not mandatory, all finalists are encouraged to submit a short 2-minute animation.
+This can take the form of a video, vlog, infographics or other, as part of their commitment for dissemination to the wider sector.
+Finalists of the 8 international categories: 2030 Climate Action, Benefitting Society, Creating Impact, Diversity, Equity and Inclusion in Sustainability, Nature Positive, Next Generation Learning and Skills, Student Engagement and Sustainability Institution of the Year Award are required to complete this element as part of their entry.

-- Entries are accepted from any legal entity within the tertiary education sector residing within and outside of the UK and Ireland.
-All applications will be governed by the same rules and no preferential treatment will be given to international applications.
-However, if you are eligible to enter a regional Green Gown Award (e.g. Australasia, French speaking Europe and Canada or 6 of the UNEP regions (Africa, Asia and the Pacific, Europe, Latin America and the Caribbean, North America and West Asia) known collectively as the GUPES Green Gown Awards, then you are not eligible to apply for the UK and Ireland Awards and must apply directly to your own region.
+- Entries are accepted from any legal entity within the post-16 education sector residing within the UK and Ireland.
+All applications will be governed by the same rules and no preferential treatment will be given.
+If you are an institution outside of the UK and Ireland then you can enter a regional Green Gown Award (e.g. Australasia, French speaking Europe and Canada) or if outside of those regions enter the International Green Gown Awards.

 - The Awards organiser’s decisions are final and no correspondence will be entered into.